 - Establishes the admission and registration requirements for students entering school.
-The following documents and forms are to be provided upon initial registration: - Original birth certificate - Verification of age and legal name - Proof of a physical examination by an approved health care provider including a tuberculosis clinical screening, appropriate follow-up, and a certificate of immunization - Two (2) verification of parent/legal current residence (address)
+The following documents and forms are to be provided upon initial registration: - Original birth certificate - Verification of age and legal name - Proof of a physical examination by an approved health care provider including a tuberculosis health clinical screening, appropriate follow-up, and a Florida Certificate of Immunization-680 Form - Verification of parent/legal current residence (address) - Requires the registering parent to submit truthful and accurate information in accordance with current court orders related to parenting matters.